apache/seatunnel/docs/en/configuration/filter-plugins/Json.md

 ### Description

-It takes an existing field which contains JSON and expands it into an actual data structure.
+It takes an existing field which contains a json string and extract its fields.

 ### Options